eakrum/Vimeo-Live-Platform-Challenge/README.md

 ### Issues

-Due to other responsibilites such as coursework, finals, and needing to complete challenges for two other teams at Vimeo there are some slight issues that I know of, but do not necessarily have time to resolve.
+Due to other responsibilites such as coursework, and finals there are some slight issues that I know of, but do not necessarily have time to resolve.

 1. One issue is checking & identifying if the the CSV file follows the appropriate format as shown by clips.csv.